P3X-118/irc-lounge-ar/docs/configuring-thelounge.md

 ### Set the hostname

-To enable the The Lounge instance you need to set the hostname as well.
+To enable The Lounge instance you need to set the hostname as well.
 To do so, add the following configuration to your `vars.yml` file.
 Make sure to replace `example.com` with your own value.

 ```yaml
 thelounge_hostname: "example.com"